isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     }

-Note that enabling ``out-of-pool`` and disabling ``in-subnet`` at the same time is not recommended because ``out-of-pool`` is about host reservations in a subnet which are fetched only when the ``in-subnet`` flag is true.
+Note that enabling ``out-of-pool`` and disabling ``in-subnet`` at the same time is not recommended because ``out-of-pool`` applies to host reservations in a subnet, which are fetched only when the ``in-subnet`` flag is true.

-The parameter can be specified at global, subnet, and shared-network levels.
+The parameter can be specified at the global, subnet, and shared-network levels.

 An example configuration that disables reservations looks as follows: